kvnang/frkennyang/app/[lang]/about/about-fr-kenny.md

 # About Fr.
 Kenny

-I enjoy traveling.
-Sometimes huge crowds unsettle me.
-As an early bird, socializing in the evening is not my forte.
-I dislike noise, but I love learning new things.
-Don’t invite me to hike mountains, though.
-Why would a person ascend a mountain only to find herself having to climb it down (which is the worst part)?
-But that’s just me.
+I love traveling, though I’m not a fan of huge crowds—they can unsettle me.
+As an early bird, socializing in the evening isn’t my strong suit.
+I cherish quiet moments and the joy of learning new things, but please don’t ask me to hike mountains!
+Climbing up is one thing, but the descent?
+That’s a different story altogether.

-I’m a Catholic priest of the Diocese of Surabaya.
-Raised in [Jakarta](https://www.indonesia.travel/id/en/destinations/java/dki-jakarta), I’ve lived in Indonesia, the United States, Spain, and Italy.
-I first sensed my priestly vocation as I was mesmerized by the beauty of Catholic faith expressed in the [_Catechism of the Catholic Church_](https://www.usccb.org/sites/default/files/flipbooks/catechism/).
+I’m a Catholic priest, raised in Jakarta, with a life that has taken me to Indonesia, the United States, Spain, and Italy.
+My priestly vocation began to take shape as I marveled at the beauty of the Catholic faith, especially as presented in the Catechism of the Catholic Church.

-Teaching is my passion.
-It encourages me to keep researching.
-If I didn’t have to teach, perhaps I wouldn’t study as hard.
-Since my diaconal ordination in 2018, I’ve had the privilege of [speaking to numerous groups](/cv/#speaking-topics) from Indonesia, Singapore, and the United States.
-By helping you know and love your faith more deeply, I dream of bringing you closer to God, your ultimate source of happiness.
+Teaching is my greatest passion—it drives me to keep researching and deepening my understanding.
+Without the need to teach, I doubt I’d study with the same vigor.
+Since 2018, I’ve been privileged to speak to groups in Indonesia, Singapore, and the United States.
+My hope is to help you know and love your faith more deeply, drawing you closer to God, the ultimate source of happiness.

-On the side, I play [pipe organ](https://www.youtube.com/watch?v=hygsiL9X_BY) and take photos.
-I’m currently based in Rome, where I work on a thesis on [St. Thomas Aquinas](https://www.youtube.com/watch?v=iahnzFgpbtQ), “the wisest among the saints and the saintliest among the wise” (Cardinal Bessarion).
+In my free time, I enjoy playing the pipe organ and capturing moments through photography.
+Currently, I’m based in Rome.